 Herbarium tissue samples –

 14 flavonoids and one other metabolite were extracted and quantified from the aerial tissues of herbarium vouchers of 67 unique Scutellaria species.
-The flavonoids quantified included six 4’-hydroxyflavones, which were apigenin, apigenin-7-glucuronide (apigenin 7-G), scutellarein, scutellarin, hispidulin, and hispidulin-7-glucuronide (hispidulin 7-G).
-The remaining eight flavonoids were 4’-deoxyflavones, which were chrysin, chrysin-7-glucuronide (chrysin 7-G), baicalein, baicalin, oroxylin A, oroxyloside, wogonin, and wogonoside.
-Acteoside was the final metabolite quantified.
+The flavonoids quantified included six 4´-hydroxyflavones, which were apigenin, apigenin-7-glucuronide (apigenin 7-G), scutellarein, scutellarin, hispidulin, and hispidulin-7-glucuronide (hispidulin 7-G).
+The remaining eight flavonoids were 4´-deoxyflavones, which were chrysin, chrysin-7-glucuronide (chrysin 7-G), baicalein, baicalin, oroxylin A, oroxyloside, wogonin, and wogonoside.
+Acteoside, also commonly called verbascoside, was the final metabolite quantified.
 Tissue samples were first weighed with an analytical balance to determine their dry weight.
 An extraction buffer of 80% High Performance Liquid Chromatography (HPLC) grade methanol added to each so that the following ratio was achieved: 10 mg dry tissue/1 mL solvent.
 Samples were sonicated for 1 hour at room temperature.
 The extraction buffer from each sample was withdrawn and further diluted by adding 80% HPLC grade methanol so that the following ratio was achieved: 1 mg tissue/1 mL solvent.
 To remove any remaining tissue particles, the diluted extraction buffer was centrifuged at 15,000 rpm for 5 minutes and ran through a syringe filter with a pore size of 0.45 µM.
-Metabolite concentrations in this final solution were quantified with a Thermo Scientific UltiMate 3000 HPLC system.
-Metabolites were separated with an 3 x 100 mm Acclaim RSLC 120 C18 column, and eluted by a mixture of 0.1% formic acid (A) and 100% acetonitrile (B) with the following gradient: -8 to 0 min, 5% B; 2 min, 25% B; 2 to 6 min, 25% B; 9 min, 50% B; 9 to 11 min, 50% B; 15 min, 95% B; and 15 to 23 min, 95% B. A flowrate of 0.5 mL/min was used and the column oven temperature set to 40°C. Calibration mixes of 0.1, 0.5, 1, 5, 10, 25, 50, and 100 ppm were used to convert peak areas to concentrations in ppm.
-Preparation of calibration mixes + source of metabolites.
-With the molecular weight of each metabolite, concentrations in µmol/g dry weight were then calculated.
+Metabolite concentrations in this final solution were quantified with a Thermo Scientific (Massachusetts, USA) UltiMate 3000 HPLC system.
+Metabolites were separated with a 3 x 100 mm Acclaim RSLC 120 C18 column, and eluted by a mixture of 0.1% formic acid (A) and 100% acetonitrile (B) with the following gradient: -8 to 0 min, 5% B; 2 min, 25% B; 2 to 6 min, 25% B; 9 min, 50% B; 9 to 11 min, 50% B; 15 min, 95% B; and 15 to 23 min, 95% B. A flowrate of 0.5 mL/min was used and the column oven temperature set to 40°C. Calibration mixes of 0.1, 0.5, 1, 5, 10, 25, 50, and 100 ppm were used to convert peak areas to concentrations in ppm.
+Chemical standards used to prepare the calibration mixes were purchased in powdered form from ChemFaces (Wuhan, China), and dissolved in dimethylsulfoxide (DMSO) to generate stocks of 1000, 2000, or 4000 ppm.
+These stocks were diluted with 50% methanol and mixed to generate calibration mixes of the varying desired concentrations.
+Using the peak areas of these calibration mixes and the molecular weight of each metabolite, concentrations in µmol/g dry weight were calculated for experimental samples.
 To roughly account for the difference in water weight between herbarium and fresh tissues so that comparisons could be made, all measured metabolite concentrations for herbarium tissue samples were divided by 10.
 Thus, all final concentrations for dried tissue samples are expressed in units of µmol/0.1 g dry weight, which is approximately equivalent to µmol/g fresh weight.

 Fresh tissue samples –